VIBE: Vector Index Benchmark for Embeddings: Index construction time

 \section{Index construction time}

 We measure the index construction time on a single CPU core for all methods.
-Table~\ref{table:construction} shows index construction times for all algorithms on six datasets at $90\%$ recall for $k = 100$ at the optimal hyperparameters (a dash means that the algorithm did not reach the necessary recall).
+Table~\ref{table:construction} shows index construction times for all algorithms on eight datasets at $95\%$ recall for $k = 100$ at the optimal hyperparameters (a dash means that the algorithm did not reach $95\%$ recall).

 \ulc{Clustering-based}{color_green} methods are highlighted in green, \ulc{tree-based}{color_purple} in purple, \ulc{hashing-based}{color_orange} in orange, and \ulc{graph-based}{color_blue} in blue.

 Comparing index construction times, it is worth noting that the hyperparameters in \textsc{VIBE} have been tuned for optimal query throughput, and index construction times may vary significantly depending on hyperparameter choices.
 We also note that, in general, the index construction of clustering-based and tree-based methods parallelizes more easily than the index construction of graph-based methods.